-- Chat tags (shortcuts with tags included) are hidden.
-Chat shortcuts with options are also not supported.
+- Chat shortcuts with options are not supported.

 - Agents must end all chats before logging out.

-- Markdown formatting is not supported.
-It has been deprecated in the Zendesk Agent workspace.
+- Markdown formatting is not supported, except in agent signatures.
+It has been deprecated in the Zendesk Agent Workspace.

 - After migrating Chat departments to Support groups, App developers should update all public APIs for Chat department Create, Update, and Delete to public APIs for Support group Create, Update, and Delete.